azu/mumemo/README.md

 1. Setup **output directory**

-This app writes Markdown note(`README.md`) and screenshots into the output directory.
+This app writes Markdown notes (`README.md`) and screenshots into the output directory.

 ### 2. Start to note via Global Shortcut